 In order to enroll in a Medicare Advantage plan, you must first be enrolled in Original Medicare (Part A and Part B) and you must have a qualifying enrollment period.
 Learn more about Medicare Advantage plan eligibility and when you can apply for a plan.

 Medicare Part C Eligibility - Quick Look

-There are 2 general eligibility requirements to qualify for a Medicare Advantage plan (Medicare Part C):
+There are a few general eligibility requirements to qualify for a Medicare Advantage plan (Medicare Part C):